Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: Introduction

-In capacity limit analysis, most prior studies are based upon the mathematically abstracted channel model and assume a parallel placement of antenna surfaces.
-The works \cite{Hu2018LIS, Jesus2020Near, Lu2022Communicating} considered the large intelligent surfaces or extremely large MIMO aided multiple single-antenna user system, and studied the system performance under near-field LoS channel using the spherical wave propagation channel model.
-These works analyze based on mathematical abstractions not only in channel modeling but also in system modeling \cite{Jesus2020Near, Lu2022Communicating}.
-In addition, a few studies perform their analyses with the EM-domain modeling incorporated.
-Specifically, \cite{WeiLi2022Multi-user}, considering the far-field small-scale fading in a multi-user H-MIMO system, analyzed the capacities of different transmission schemes by using an established EM-domain channel model.
-This model is a multi-user extension of \cite{Pizzo2020Spatially,Pizzo2022Fourier}.
-A comprehensive study based upon a rigorous EM derivation can be found earlier in \cite{Poon2005Degrees}.
-Another recent work \cite{Wang2022HIHO}, starting from an EM-domain system modeling on continuous surfaces, while using a simple spherical wave propagation channel model, analyzed the performance of a point-to-point H-MIMO system in near-field LoS environment.
-Moreover, \cite{Dardari2020Communicating2} established an EM-domain system model for a point-to-point H-MIMO system in the near-field LoS channel, where the power gain and degree-of-freedom were analyzed and several useful results were provided for certain special cases.
-Some of the foundations can be dated back to \cite{Piestun2000Electromagnetic, Miller2000Communicating}, built for optical systems.
-These EM-domain driven studies mainly focus on H-MIMO systems with a specific surface placement, i.e., the transmit and receive surfaces are located in a parallel setup, which has a limited generalization to practical scenarios with arbitrary surface placements.
-Moreover, we emphasize that the studies based on EM-domain modeling, such as \cite{Poon2005Degrees, Dardari2020Communicating2}, incorporate multiple integral operations in their models, failing to provide tractable models for system designs and signal processing in spite of the applicability to unveil the fundamental limits.
+Existing capacity limit analyses are based on mathematically abstracted channel models and/or assume a parallel placement of antenna surfaces.
+The works \cite{Hu2018LIS, Jesus2020Near, Lu2022Communicating} considered large intelligent surfaces or extremely large MIMO aided multiple single-antenna user systems, and studied the system performance under near-field LoS channel using a spherical wavefront propagation channel model.
+These works perform analyses based on mathematical abstractions not only in channel modeling but also in system modeling \cite{Jesus2020Near, Lu2022Communicating}.
+In addition, a few studies perform analyses with the EM-domain modeling incorporated.
+Specifically, \cite{WeiLi2022Multi-user} considered the far-field small-scale fading in a multi-user H-MIMO system, and analyzed the capacity of different transmission schemes by using an established EM-domain channel model.
+The applied channel model is a multi-user extension of \cite{Pizzo2020Spatially,Pizzo2022Fourier}, and a comprehensive study based upon a rigorous EM derivation can be found in \cite{Poon2005Degrees}.
+Another recent work \cite{Wang2022HIHO}, taking advantage of the EM-domain system modeling for continuous surfaces while using a simple spherical wavefront propagation channel model, analyzed the performance of a point-to-point H-MIMO system in the near-field LoS environment.
+Even though existing studies unveil the capacity limit to some extent, it is worth noting that the study on capacity limit of H-MIMO from the EM perspective, especially for the near-field case, is still on the way.
+In addition to the capacity limit analysis, several efforts have been made to introduce the EM-domain knowledge into the communication analysis, such as DoF and power coupling between transceivers.
+Particularly, \cite{Dardari2020Communicating2} established an EM-domain system model for a point-to-point H-MIMO system in the near-field LoS channel, where the power gain and DoF were analyzed and several useful results were provided for certain special cases.
+Some of the theoretical foundations of EM-domain system modeling and analysis can be dated back to works \cite{Piestun2000Electromagnetic, Miller2000Communicating} for optical systems.
+These EM-domain driven studies mainly focus on H-MIMO systems with the parallel surface placement, which has a limited generalization to practical scenarios with arbitrary surface placements.
+Moreover, we emphasize that these EM-driven studies, e.g., \cite{Poon2005Degrees, Dardari2020Communicating2}, mainly focus on the extreme scenario (i.e., totally continuous surface) to obtain theoretical insights, which is unlike the realistic, discrete surface with densely packed elements (nearly continuous surface) in system design and signal processing.
+For instance, multiple integral operations possibly emerge in modeling the totally continuous surfaces, which incurs high computational complexity and lacks mathematical insights.